lennysh/technitium-app-configurator/README.md

 ## License

-This project is part of the Technitium DNS Server ecosystem.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

+See the [LICENSE](LICENSE) file for the full license text.

 ## Contributing